seastan/lotr-lcg-set-generator/README.md

     Please note that the files in the `processed` subfolder take precedence over the files in the root folder.

-4. Install Backup and Sync from Google (if it's not installed yet) and make sure that the folder with the artwork is being synced.
+4. Install Google Drive (if it's not installed yet) and make sure that the folder with the artwork is being synced.

     If you plan to automatically upload images to Google Drive (see the configuration below), go to `Preferences` -> `Settings` and uncheck `Show warning when you remove items from a shared folder`.